Hakkodevelopment/Hakkodevelopment/README.md

 <hr>

 Howdy, I'm Hakko.
 I began development back in 2015 with Garry's Mod, from there I quickly grew into loving technology in general.
 I've since expanded my horizons from software development to game development, web development & design, system administration, cybersecurity, and starting my own hosting company.
 I appreciate everyone I've met along the way and everyone that's helped me get to where I am now.
+If you're wondering where all of my work is, I do 90% of my projects privately or on the [Three Amigos Modding](https://github.com/threeamigosmodding) GitHub, so a lot of it is unavailable here - You can go look there for most of my work.
+If any projects are archived or don't need to be private they will be published here.

-I currently am streaming on [Twitch](https://twitch.hakko.dev) and uploading videos to [YouTube](https://youtube.hakko.dev) in my free time, feel free to stop by if you want.
+I currently am streaming on [Twitch](https://twitch.hakko.dev) and uploading videos to [YouTube](https://youtube.hakko.dev) in my free time when I have motivation, feel free to stop by if you want.

-Below you'll find a list of my current active projects.

-### Projects
+### Active Projects & Ventures
 <hr>

 <p align="center">